 The Communicative Disorders (CD) Clinic at San Francisco State University was established more than 50 years ago.
 The CD Clinic is an educational and training facility for master’s level clinicians preparing to enter the profession of speech-language pathology.
 Our services are open to the public.
 Graduate students provide screenings, diagnostic evaluations, and therapeutic services to infants, toddlers, children, adolescents, and adults with various disorders of speech, language, and hearing.

 The goal of the CD Clinic faculty is to educate the speech-language pathologist of tomorrow.
 In addition, the CD Clinic provides individuals in the Bay Area with much-needed, high quality services at an affordable cost.
 Because we are a training facility, we are able to offer screenings, diagnostic evaluations, and speech and language therapy services at a reduced fee.
 These services are provided during the fall, spring, and summer semesters.

 All diagnostic and therapy services are offered by appointment and are performed under the direct supervision of state-licensed and American Speech-Language-Hearing Association (ASHA) certified faculty

 The CD Clinic offers speech-language screenings, diagnostic evaluations, and therapeutic services for both children and adults.
-One-on-one and small group therapy sessions are available to address:
+One-on-one and small group therapy sessions may be available to address: